-The Start of your very own tea garden
+The start of your very own Tea Garden

-We are going to help you start that tea garden by learning about the basics of growing chamomile.
+And we are going to help you start that tea garden by learning about the basics of growing chamomile.

-- Chamomile is an annual plant which means it will germinate, produce flowers and die all in one season.
+- Chamomile is an annual plant which means it will germinate, produce flowers and die, all in one season.

 - When the seedlings are big enough to handle, plant out in partial sunshine about 20cm apart.